Empowering You to Tell Your Story

 I knew then I wanted to use the Letters to Clio model beyond my work with women from around the world.
 Building on the foundation of the Letters to Clio model I expanded my work and developed an in-depth curriculum to create the Collective Story Method™.

 The Collective Story Method™ (CSM) is built upon my now decades of work in empowering individuals to tell their stories.
 CSM is designed to focus first on the personal, then the individual in relation to the collective, and finally on the collective as a whole.
 I have used this method with students to help build understanding and compassion in their immediate communities.
-And I have used this grassroots approach to help companies, organizations, and faith based communities form and live their mission statements through the power of putting story into action.
+And I have used this grassroots approach to help companies, organizations, and communities form and live their mission statements through the power of putting story into action.

 Everyone has a story to tell.
 It’s my mission to help you share it.